facebook/react-native-website/docs/debugging.md

 You may also access these through `Debug → Open System Log...` in the iOS Simulator or by running `adb logcat *:S ReactNative:V ReactNativeJS:V` in a terminal while an Android app is running on a device or emulator.

-> If you're using Create React Native App, console logs already appear in the same terminal output as the packager.
+> If you're using Create React Native App or Expo CLI, console logs already appear in the same terminal output as the packager.

 ## Debugging on a device with Chrome Developer Tools

-> If you're using Create React Native App, this is configured for you already.
+> If you're using Create React Native App or Expo CLI, this is configured for you already.

 On iOS devices, open the file [`RCTWebSocketExecutor.m`](https://github.com/facebook/react-native/blob/master/Libraries/WebSocket/RCTWebSocketExecutor.m) and change "localhost" to the IP address of your computer, then select "Debug JS Remotely" from the Developer Menu.